 Decentralized ecommerce inventory management is, you guessed it, the opposite of centralized inventory management.
 In this situation, individual warehouses manage their own inventory.
 This can be advantageous because it allows personnel at each location to be aware of local factors and anticipate unique circumstances that may be specific to one area, such as available talent pool, regional wage rates, weather, etc. It also fosters a sense of ownership and accountability in local management.

 This method can also have some disadvantages.
 The biggest downside is that local management at each location may not have the inventory expertise that a high-level manager of a centralized ecommerce inventory management warehouse might have.
 The most obvious issue is the increased operating costs of personnel, management, facility maintenance and more.

 ITS Logistics and Inventory Management for Ecommerce

 At ITS Logistics, we understand that there are a lot of choices out there for inventory management for ecommerce and it can be hard to decide which option is the best for your business.
 That’s why we have industry-leading experts who can design inventory management solutions specifically to fit your business.
-Our logistics professionals look at each aspect of your supply chain and make recommendations for the most effective way to integrate your inventory management system into the rest of your operations.
+Our logistics professionals look at each aspect of your supply chain and make recommendations for the most effective way to integrate your inventory management system into the rest of your operations, including ecommerce returns management.
 We create logistics solutions that allow you to focus on your business while we help with managing inventory and stock levels, warehouse management and more.

 How to get started